Sex at Dawn: Scholarly reception

-In contrast to the popular media reception, scholars have overwhelmingly reviewed Sex at Dawn negatively.
-Ryan originally tried to publish the book with academic publisher Oxford University Press where it was rejected after it failed the peer review process.
-Most academics have been critical of the book's methodology and its conclusions.
-Scholars with established expertise in disciplines related to the book (such as anthropology, primatology, biology, sexology, and evolutionary psychology) have commented on the book in self-published blogs and reviews, articles in the popular press, and in peer-reviewed academic journals.
+In contrast to the popular media reception, scholars and academics have overwhelmingly reviewed Sex at Dawn negatively (see references following).
+Ryan self-reports that he originally tried to publish the book with academic publisher Oxford University Press, but it was rejected there after failing its peer review process.
+Those responding negatively have been critical both of the book's methodology, and its conclusions, and have included those with established expertise in anthropology, primatology, biology, sexology, and evolutionary psychology (i.e., disciplines related to the book); their comments have appeared in book reviews, peer-reviewed academic journals, articles in the popular press, as well as in self-published blogs (see following).